yojeero/lagoon/README.md

 ### Install Lagoon theme in Windows Terminal

-- Install JetBrains Mono Fonts.
+- Install Fonts from folder.
 - Run Windows Terminal.
 - Select Settings from the Windows Terminal drop-down menu while holding the SHIFT key to open the "settings.json" file in your default text editor.
 - Edit > settings.json.